 Villains Land will be located in Magic Kingdom, “beyond” Big Thunder, according to Disney.
 This could mean the land uses space that is literally past Big Thunder, but it could also include land in the Rivers of America area between Big Thunder and Haunted Mansion / “it’s a small world”.

 Whatever the case, its clear the land is going to be on the west side of the park.
-Here’s one speculated map that looks pretty good to me.
+Here’s one speculated map that looks pretty good to me, and which seems to accord with more recent permitting.

 Villains Land Rides and Attractions